 Membership and involvement offer you the time and space to recognise both the scale of the challenge facing all rail companies, but also the opportunity to invest in the spirit of togetherness, teamwork and common purpose, in a way that ultimately benefits you, your company, your stakeholders and your customers.

-If you would like to join RSSB as a member, please get in touch.
-You can can talk to our dedicated team by telephone 020 3142 5400 or
+If you would like to join RSSB as a member, please get in touch by completing our online form.

 Show of commitment and your legal duty to cooperate